 Despite publishing quality posts that have been optimized for Google, there are a whole range of reasons that Google results may not be what you want.
 So, what then?
 What else can you do to drive traffic to your site without spending money?
 Our panel will share strategies they use, how to use them, and the results they have seen.

 The STS Think Tank will return for the sixth time for another session of knowledge-sharing and brainstorming.
 Peter Jordan will facilitate the discussions on topics ranging from influencer ethics to overtourism and sustainable travel.
 This year, the STS Think Tank will also host discussions with the aim of updating the STS Code of Ethics for travel influencers and content creators, which was created in 2014.

 The Think Tank is a highlight of the STS programme, giving delegates the opportunity to share their experience, ideas and recommendations on how to improve blogger-industry relationships.
 This year we’re opening up the Think Tank to give more delegates the opportunity to participate.
-We’re also bringing in a broader range of topics including: how to encourage responsible travel behaviour by DMOs and bloggers, how bloggers can support DMOs as they transform and how DMOs and bloggers can ‘break the numbers cycle’ by finding other ways to measure success.
+We’re also bringing in a broader range of topics including: how to encourage responsible travel behaviour by DMOs and bloggers, how bloggers can support DMOs as they transform, leveraging diversity in travel blogging, and how to ‘break the numbers cycle’ by finding other ways to measure success.
 The aim is to produce concrete recommendations that will guide us all on how to work better and with a more responsible attitude towards the destinations and the people who live in them.